abodi1419/Robot-ARM-controller/readme.md

-# Robot Arm Controller - Smart metods company
+# Robot Arm Controller - Smart methods company
 ##### Robot Arm controller is a project to control a robot arm remotely.
 Arm can be controlled by manipulating motors degree values.

 ## Installing